What you missed and need to know in CBB

 Villanova, Michigan going in different directions after last season's title game

-Last season, Michigan reached the national title game via excellent defense, Mo Wagner's dominance and clutch efforts in the postseason.
+Last season, Michigan reached the national title game via excellent defense, Mo Wagner's dominance, and clutch efforts in the postseason.
 Few expected the Wolverines to duplicate last season's heights after Wagner turned pro.

 But Ignas Brazdeikis (16.1 PPG, 4.8 RPG, 39 percent from beyond the arc), a Lithuanian-Canadian freshman leading Michigan's undefeated start, has boosted John Beilein's national title aspirations.